peterzimon/docs-api/handlebars-themes/helpers/encode.md

 title: "encode"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: encode"
-meta_description: "Encode strings for a URL with this handlebars helper.
-Read more about Ghost themes! 👻"
+meta_description: "Encode strings for a URL in your Ghost theme with this handlebars helper.
+Read more about themes 👻"
 keywords:
     - api
     - handlebars